-The longstanding focus of my research program is to decipher the molecular and cellular mechanisms by which exposure to certain environmental agents (e.g., phthalate acid ester-based plasticizers) or clinical chemotherapeutic drugs (e.g., cisplatin) can result in disruption of male reproduction.
-Specifically, the unifying theme of the research conducted in my laboratory is targeted at understanding the paracrine cellular signaling mechanisms between the Sertoli cells and germ cells in the testis that regulate the death (and/or survival) of germ cells.
+The longstanding focus of my research program is to decipher the molecular and cellular mechanisms by which exposure to environmental toxicants (e.g., phthalates) or clinical chemotherapeutic agents (e.g., cisplatin) can result in the disruption in spermatogenesis.
+Specifically, the unifying theme of my research program is to reveal the paracrine cellular signaling mechanisms between cells in the testis that regulate the balance between survival and death of germ cells.
 My internationally recognized expertise in this area is tangibly reflected by the review and book chapters listed below.
 It is anticipated that mechanistic insights garnered from research in the laboratory will provide foundational cellular and mechanistic insights underlying the sensitivity of the testis to environmental toxicants that can be exploited in developing strategies to prevent the long-term disruption of male fertility from exposure to these agents.